A Unified Taylor Framework for Revisiting Attribution Methods: Introduction

 \section{Introduction}

-Attribution methods have become an effective computational tool in understanding the behavior of machine learning models, especially Deep Neural Networks (DNNs) \cite{du2019techniques}.
-It uncovers how DNNs make a prediction by calculating the contribution score of each input feature to the final prediction.
-For example, in image classification, the attribution methods aim to infer the contribution of each pixel to the prediction for a pre-trained model.
-Recently several attribution methods \cite{bach2015pixel,montavon2017explaining,shrikumar2017learning,shrikumar2016not,smilkov2017smoothgrad, sundararajan2017axiomatic,zeiler2014visualizing} have been proposed to create saliency maps with visually pleasing results.
-However, the designs of attribution methods are based on different heuristics without deep theoretical understanding.
-Although related work have indicated some kinds of formulation unification \cite{lundberg2017unified,Marco2015Towards}, there still lacks further investigation on underlying rationales, fidelity, and limitations.
-In other words, the following interesting questions are rarely explored and need theoretical investigation: i) \textit{What model behaviors do these attribution methods actually reveal} (rationale); ii) \textit{How much can decision making process be reflected} (fidelity); iii) \textit{What are their limitations}.
+Attribution methods have become an effective computational tool in understanding the behavior of machine learning models, especially Deep Neural Networks (DNNs) \cite{du2019techniques,samek2019explainable}.
+They uncover how machine learning models make a decision by calculating the contribution score of each input feature to the final decision.
+For example, in image classification, the attribution methods infer the contribution of each pixel to the predicted label for a pre-trained model, and usually create saliency maps to visualize the contributions.

-Answering those questions is difficult mainly due to the following two challenges.
-The first challenge (\textbf{C1}) is that an objective and formal definition of the fidelity for a decision making process is missing, especially for DNN models due to their black-box nature.
-The existing definitions of fidelity \cite{fong2017interpretable,Karl2020Restricting,samek2016evaluating,selvaraju2017grad} are subjective.
-For instance, object localization performance \cite{fong2017interpretable}, a popular evaluation metric, evaluates the consistence between explanations and human cognition, while the human cognition may have a divergence with the underlying model behavior.
-The second challenge (\textbf{C2}) is lacking a unified theoretical tool to connect attribution methods and model behaviors, so as to reveal the underlying rationales and corresponding limitations of these attribution methods.
-The existing attribution methods are mostly based on heuristics, and there is little knowledge about the model behaviors they convey.